rrooggiieerr/homeassistant-benqprojector/README.md

 ### Star this integration

-Help other Home Assistant users find this integration by starring this GitHub page.
+Help other Home Assistant and BenQ Projector users find this integration by starring this GitHub page.
 Click **⭐ Star** on the top right of the GitHub page.

 ### Support my work